Efficient Computation of Sequence Mappability: Introduction

-Analyzing data derived from massively parallel sequencing experiments often depends on the process of genome assembly via re-sequencing; namely, assembly with the help of a reference sequence.
+Analyzing data derived from massively parallel sequencing experiments often depends on the process of genome assembly via resequencing; namely, assembly with the help of a reference sequence.
 In this process, a large number of reads (or short sequences) derived from a DNA donor during these experiments must be mapped back to a reference sequence, comprising a few gigabases, to establish the section of the genome from which each read has been derived.
 An extensive number of short-read alignment techniques and tools have been introduced to address this challenge emphasizing on different aspects of the process~\cite{Fonseca}.

-In turn, the process of re-sequencing depends heavily on how mappable a genome is given a set of reads of some fixed length $m$.
+In turn, the process of resequencing depends heavily on how mappable a genome is with respect to reads of some fixed length $m$.
 Thus, given a reference sequence, for every substring of length $m$ in the sequence, we want to count how many additional times this substring appears in the sequence when allowing for a small number $k$ of errors.
-This computational problem and a heuristic approach to approximate the solution were first proposed in~\cite{biopaper} (see also~\cite{ITAB2009}).
-A great variance in genome mappability between species and gene classes was revealed in~\cite{biopaper}.
+This computational problem and a heuristic approach to approximate the solution were first proposed in~\cite{biopaper} (see also~\cite{ITAB2009}), where a great variance in genome mappability between species and gene classes was revealed.